All Products

 • If the download speed is slower than 64 KB per second, the download may be interrupted.
 We recommend that you ensure optimal network status when you download a backup file.

-• We recommend that you use the commands that are provided in this topic, such as wget and curl, to download a backup file.
+• We recommend that you use the wget and curl commands provided in this topic to download backup files.
 If you use a third-party tool to download a backup file, the backup file may be downloaded multiple times.
-As a result, the amount of data that is downloaded is larger than the size of the backup file, and you may be charged for traffic that is consumed to download the excess amount of data over the Internet.
+As a result, the amount of data that is downloaded is greater than the size of the backup file, and you may be charged for the traffic that is consumed to download the excess amount of data over the Internet.

 wget

-Command: nohup wget -c -t 0 "The URL of the backup file to download" -O The destination path and file name > The file to which the downloaded data is saved &
+nohup wget -c -t 0 "backup file download URL" -O destination path and file name > download output log to corresponding file &

 curl